CSC322-Grinnell/email-archive/developer.md

 change it to ‘1h’ or ‘1s’ for every 1 hour or every 1 second respectively).

-Emails are only popped if they come from an authorized source, and emails without grinnell.edu domains are automatically rejected (see `User_mailer.rb` for mail retrieval).
+Emails are only popped if they come from an authorized source, and emails without grinnell.edu domains are automatically rejected (see `user_mailer.rb` for mail retrieval).
 There were some difficulties maintaining the integrity of the original text, and messages were added to the database with some characters like ‘ changed to other things.
 If you’re confused by regular expressions